Last updated: May 10, 2021

-Typically a building will have a warden system.
+A building will typically have a warden system.

-Smaller work sites may have only one warden while large offices and office towers may have multiple wardens, each responsible for an area or floor.
+Smaller worksites may have only one warden while large offices and office towers may have multiple wardens, each responsible for an area or floor, overseen by a chief warden.
 Wardens are designated and trained to assist in the event of an emergency.

-- Providing local emergency health services and fire departments with information such as work-site layout, chemical storage, unique hazards, and so on
+- Providing local emergency health services and fire departments with information such as:

 - Ensuring employees are aware of the local emergency response procedures, evacuation routes and assembly (muster) areas